microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/drive.md

   "description": "Drive is a top level object for OneDrive API that provides access to the contents of a drive. ", "keywords": "drive,objects,resources",
   "section": "documentation",
+  "suppressions": [
+    "Warning: /api-reference/v1.0/resources/drive.md:
+      Found potential enums in resource example that weren't defined in a table:(personal,business,documentLibrary) are in resource, but () are in table"
+  ],
   "tocPath": "Drives",
   "tocBookmarks": { "Resources/Drive": "#" }
 } -->